marmelab/react-admin/docs/ReferenceInput.md

 ## `queryOptions`

-Use the `queryOptions` prop pass options to the `dataProvider.getList()` query that fetches the possible choices.
+Use the `queryOptions` prop to pass options to the `dataProvider.getList()` query that fetches the possible choices.

 For instance, to pass [a custom `meta`](./Actions.md#meta-parameter):